vedranav/My_precious_webpage/page/human-machine-data-mining.md

 I would like to thank to Marko Bohanec for the ideas on how to improve the HMDM method.

 I would also like to thank to the team behind Graphviz, Thomas Williams and Colin Kelley for making available a valuable tool such as Gnuplot, as well as to the Julien Ponge for IzPack, which we used for creating the installation program.

-#### Contact
-Feedback on your experience with HMDM will be greatly appreciated.
-For any questions and comments please contact [Vedrana Vidulin](mailto:vedrana.vidulin@ijs.si).